 Bob Shiflet, has owned and restored British cars as a hobby since 1974 when he purchased his first Austin Healey.
 After retiring from the insurance industry, he joined Gassman Automotive in 2000.
 Bob worked as a mechanic, as well as dis-assembly and assembly of restoration projects.
 He also worked in the parts department, where he managed the extensive cache of new and used parts.
 Since 2011, Bob has been a part time member of the team, helping to keep the shop maintained and organized.

-Katy English, 24, is responsible for designing the website, assisting Glinda with office work, and photographing and documenting the progress of the shop.
-She is currently continuing her education in web design.
+Katy English, 29 is responsible for designing the website, assisting Glinda with office work, and photographing and documenting the progress of the shop.